maartends/viaa-batch-reporter/README.md

 # Batch reporting script

-Script to report on batches in the archiving backend.
+Script to report on batches in the archiving back end.

+## Synopsis

+Files/SIPs can be delivered to meemoo in the form of _batches_: a set of files bound together by a certain attribute.
+Often, this grouping of files is merely
+logical: there might not be a physical reason for these files to belong together.
+It can be convenient however to be able to report on batches as a whole rather than on individual files.

+For this purpose, an indexed (non-standard) field exists in MediaHaven:
+`Dynamic.dc_identifier_localids.batch`.
+This field can be queried via the `dc_identifier_localidsbatch` query-parameter.

 ## Prerequisites